persapiens/Course/Project/CM.md

 In this milestone, you will complete the following tasks:

-1. Provisioning and configuring an jenkins server, automatically using ansible.
+1. *Provisioning* and *configuring* an jenkins server, automatically using ansible.
-2. Setup up the build jobs in Jenkins for the two applications, using ansible.
+2. Using jenkins-job-builder + ansible, setup build jobs for two applications:
   * A nodejs web application [checkbox.io](https://github.com/chrisparnin/checkbox.io).
-  * A software "enterprise" Java system [iTrust](https://github.ncsu.edu/engr-csc326-staff/iTrust-v23)
+  * A software "enterprise" Java system [iTrust](https://github.ncsu.edu/engr-csc326-staff/iTrust2-v2)
+3. Demonstrate a passing build for each job.
-3. Setup up a `post-build action` that runs ansible scripts to provision and configure a VM for running each application.
+4. Setup up a `post-build action` that runs ansible scripts to provision and configure a VM for running each application.

 ### Constraints

 Abide by the following constraints:

-- Setup necessary runtime packages automatically.
-- Be able to setup jenkins configuration files and job files automatically (e.g., using templates).
+- Be able to setup jenkins configuration files and job files automatically (e.g., using templates/jenkins-job-builder).
 - Overcome challenges of automation, such as turning off jenkins setup wizard, and handling authentication.
-- For provisioning, you can remotely acquire a VM from digital ocean or AWS, or locally using vagrant.
+- For provisioning, use a remote VM, such as one from digital ocean or AWS.
 - For checkbox.io build job, it is sufficient to run `npm install`.
-- For iTrust build job, verify that `mvn compile` works.
+- For iTrust build job, verify that `mvn clean test verify checkstyle:checkstyle` works.
 - Demonstrate that checkbox.io works in a browser.
 - Demonstrate that iTrust works in a browser.